 Position 1 Molweni Trail at Ronald's Kloof

 The cliff to the right of the QR Code position is known as Ronald's Kloof.
 Visit the Kloof Conservancy website for information on the history of the area: www.kloofconservancy.org.za/projects/memorial-park/history-of-memorial-park/

 The nest is situated in a Forest Mahogany (Trichilia dregeana) next to the waterfall.
-This nest was in existence for approximately 40 years but collapsed in June 2014.
-Rebuilding of the nest started in April 2015.
-An egg was spotted in the new nest on Tuesday 11 August.
-Incubation is 49-55 days.
+This nest site has been in use for over 40 years and the nest has been rebuilt on a number of occasions.